Energy Efficiency For Business

 In 2015, Ontario’s businesses made significant contributions to the province’s conservation efforts by reducing energy use by 1,013 gigawatt-hours (GWh) the same amount of energy needed to power a city the size of Brantford.

 See how one London-based manufacturing facility adopted energy efficiency to reduce their energy use by 12 GWh and their costs by $1.5 million annually:

-Save on Energy Business programs are powered by the IESO, delivered through local hydro companies and provide support and tools to invest in energy-saving techniques, projects and capabilities.
+Save on Energy Business programs are delivered by the IESO and provide support and tools to invest in energy-saving techniques, projects and capabilities.
 These include:

 Retrofit: Install and benefit from newer, more energy-efficient equipment.
 Incentives are available for a range of upgrades from high efficiency lighting, ventilation, chillers, motors, fans and more.

 Small Business Lighting: Incentives are available for small businesses to upgrade to energy-efficient lighting.
 Improved lighting can lower operating costs, improve-in store customer experience and provide more attractive product displays.

 Energy Manager Program: Funding is available to hire an Energy Manager who has the technical expertise to recommend energy-saving equipment and technologies.
 They also have the project management skills to implement an energy management strategy – and can work directly with operations teams, vendors and service providers.

 Multi-site Customers: Save on Energy provides a streamlined application process for businesses with multiple-locations across Ontario.
 Multi-site customers can submit a single streamlined application for the Energy Performance program, the Energy Manager program, and Retrofit.

 Training and Support: Training and support education is available to help organizations develop capabilities to identify and implement energy efficiency solutions.
 Incentives are provided for courses ranging from beginner to industry-recognized professional accreditations.